testsigma

 Here, we covered the various types of alerts and pop-ups that you might encounter while testing your web application.
 We also discussed the best way to automate them using Selenium.

 While Selenium is widely used for web browser automation, it can sometimes become challenging for a team that is not well-versed in coding.
-Testsigma is a no-code alternative to Selenium that is open source, easy to use and reduces your test creation and maintenance time as well.
-Not only that, Testsigma lets you automate tests for web, mobile, APIs, as well as Desktop.
+Testsigma is a low code test automation tool that lets you automate your tests for web, mobile, desktop and APIs, 10x faster, and from the same place.
+You can author, maintain and execute your tests – all from the same platform.

 Frequently Asked Questions: